 Solution 5.
 Add more plants

-Plants breathe using a process known as transpiration.
-When they absorb water through their roots, they breathe it out through the leaves.
-Adding another plant can increase the amount of moisture in the air and raise humidity levels.
+Plants breathe using a process known as transpiration, and maintaining the right humidity is crucial for indoor plants.
+When they absorb water through their roots, they breathe it out through the leaves, helping plants thrive.
+Additionally, plants absorb carbon dioxide during photosynthesis, which not only helps them grow but also improves air quality.
+Adding another plant can increase the amount of moisture in the air, raise humidity levels, and enhance the balance of carbon dioxide and oxygen in your indoor environment.

 Solution 6.
 Reduce ventilation

-Too much ventilation can suck all the moisture out of the air inside your grow tent.
-Instead, try adjusting your ventilation and see if the humidity inside the grow tent increases.
+Too much ventilation can suck all the moisture out of the air inside your grow room.
+To retain moisture, try adjusting your ventilation and see if the humidity inside the grow tent increases.

 Solution 7.
 Reduce the heat

 Reducing the heat inside your grow tent can effectively increase the amount of humidity in the air.
+Warm air can hold more water vapor than cold air, so as the temperature decreases, the relative humidity increases.
 It’s a simple and effective way to control humidity.
 For example, one easy practice is to take off certain numbers of fluorescent tubes or adjust the dimming knob if you are using grow tents with LED grow lights in.

 Solution 8.
 Mix mature and young plants together